TEKKEN 3 / Namco / Arcade

 It doesn't play all that different from either of its two predecessors, but for some reason Tekken 3 was the first of the series I really enjoyed and wanted to spend a lot of time with.

-There's a lot more characters, and a greater variety of fighting styles, too.
+There are a lot more characters, and a greater variety of fighting styles too.
 The old characters largely keep their familiar movesets, but with about twice the development time as that between Tekken and Tekken 2, the game has had significantly more tweaking and feels a lot more balanced than the previous two.

 The arcade version is still all about competitive play, though, with the same scanty endings as usual and not much going on beyond the typical gauntlet of 8 battles always ending off with the same bosses.
 If you're interested in this one but going to be going solo a lot, check out the port for Playstation, which adds a bunch of bonus modes at only the price of a small graphical downgrade.

 * Gameplay Video